Arthur Smith Point of View

-The fall day has been unproductive, one boring garden party, he was starving, the finger sandwiches offered at the event didn’t appeal to him, there is only a little bit of his special roast left, the meat he craves is very rare and difficult to procure, luckily, he has a line.
+The fall day has been unproductive.
+He attended a boring garden party and was still starving.
+The finger sandwiches offered at the event didn’t appeal to him.
+There is only a bit of his special roast left at home.
+The meat he craves is rare and difficult to procure, but luckily, he has a line.
 They are on their way to get some more.
-His henchman Cyrus sits silently across from him, as they arrive in Huntington rain begins to fall, his carriage stops outside of a butcher shop.
+His henchman Cyrus sits silently across from him.
+As they arrive in Huntington, rain begins to fall, and his carriage stops outside of a butcher shop.
 Entering the shop, he can smell what he desires.

 “Likewise, I would like another butt to roast.”

-“I am sorry my Lord, that is out of stock.”
-The butcher replies.
+“I am sorry, my lord, but that is out of stock,” the butcher replies.

-There are dozens of little children, judging by the clothes, these are common children.
-Something in a red jumper catches his attention, it is a little fat boy playing by himself, he is no older than ten.
-Arthur is hidden by a tall bush, he looks around at the mothers, among the chatty woman he spots a very large woman sitting by herself, her face is buried in a magazine.
+There are dozens of little children, and judging by the clothes, they are common children.
+Someone in a red jumper catches his attention, a little fat boy playing by himself, no older than ten.
+Arthur, hidden by a tall bush, looks around at the mothers, and among the chatty women, he spots a very large woman sitting by herself, her face buried in a magazine.

 Phil’s Point of View.

-“This way my Lord.”
-There are dozens of forensic scientists around, some are taking pictures of the crime scene.
-Near a large oil drum there has been a tent erected to keep the sun off the corpse.
+“This way, my lord.”
+There are dozens of forensic scientists around, some taking pictures of the crime scene.
+Near a large oil drum, a tent has been erected to keep the sun off the corpse.

-“Victim was ten years old; his mother took him to that park on Saturday, an hour after they arrived, he went missing.
-The foreman found the boy naked tied to a drum.”
+“Victim was ten years old.
+His mother took him to the park on Saturday, and an hour after they arrived, he went missing.
+The foreman found the boy naked, tied to a drum.”
 Duffy hands Phil a picture of the boy as Phil ducks under the tent.
-He is shocked, the little boy in the picture is chunky, were as the corpse looks at appears to be barley human, it has nearly all the flesh stripped from his body, his gentiles are missing, his eyes and tongue had been ripped from his head.
+He is shocked.
+The little boy in the picture is chunky, but the corpse looks to be barely human.
+Nearly all the flesh has been stripped from his body, his genitals are missing, and his eyes and tongue had been ripped from his head.

-“At once my Lord.”
-Chief Duffy answers, the man used to out rank Phil, that was until Phil was given the rank of Lord following the Great War.
-With the tasks like this one, he would give up the title in a heartbeat.
-Leaving the construction Phil wonders over to a group of reporters, they report for the dozen media outlets in Smithtown.
+“At once, my lord,” Chief Duffy answers. the man used to outrank Phil before Phil was given the rank of lord following the Great War.
+With tasks like this one, he would give up the title in a heartbeat.
+Leaving the construction site, Phil moves toward a group of reporters, who work for the dozen media outlets in Smithtown.

-“Lord Inspector do we know who the victim is?”
-The question is from a professional dressed woman with brown hair, Phil has had many interviews with her before.
+“Lord Inspector, do we know who the victim is?”
+The question is from a professionally dressed woman with brown hair.
+Phil has had many interviews with her before.

-Phil ignores the reporters chasing after him for follow up questions, a uniformed officer holds his horse and Phil mounts, he is disgusted by what he witnessed, it was almost like the boy was butchered like he was livestock, but why?
-Phil’s communication device on his belt goes off, he holds it to his ear and listens to the frantic voice speaking to him...
+Phil ignores the reporters chasing after him for follow-up questions.
+A uniformed officer holds his horse, and Phil mounts, disgusted by what he witnessed.
+It was almost as though the boy was butchered as if he was livestock, but why?
+Phil’s communication device on his belt goes off.
+Holding it to his ear, he listens to the frantic voice.

-“Lord inspector we have found another body, a fishman in the bluff.”
+“Lord Inspector, we have found another body, a fisherman in the bluff.”

-“Rope off the scene I am on my way.”
-Phil is already riding his horse in the direction of the bluff, he increases speed and combined with a few short cuts, Phil is able to cover the ground he needs to in a short amount of time, the horse is winded as he slows once entering the hamlet, cottages are next to each other, they are all cute and organized, a few people mull about in their gardens, slowing Phil’s trot to a walk his horse pushes forward down the cobblestone street, moving closer to the wall he spots a man in blue police uniform waving his arm to signal Phil.
-Phil is moving toward a massive wall, the wall has its gate open, outside is a ramp where the tide from the sound comes in and out, on the right is short beach, the wall snakes along the coast line and continues out of Phil’s line of vision.
+“Rope off the scene.
+I am on my way.”
+Already riding his horse in the direction of the bluff, Phil increases speed, and combined with a few short cuts, he is able to cover the ground in a short time.
+The horse is winded as he slows entering the hamlet.
+A few people move about in their gardens outside cute and organized cottages.
+Slowing his trot to a walk, his horse pushes forward down the cobblestone street.
+Phil is moving toward a massive wall, its gate open.
+Outside is a ramp where the tide comes in and out, and far off on the right is a short beach.
+The wall snakes along the coastline and continues out of Phil’s line of vision.
+Moving closer to the wall, he spots a man in a blue police uniform, waving his arm to signal Phil.
 Dismounting, the police officer who flagged him down holds the horse in place.

-“I got your horse my lord, the chief is just down inside the bluff.”
+“I got your horse, my lord.
+The chief is just inside the bluff.”

-The tide is very low, and it allows a set of stairs below it descends 20 feet, the tide would rise soon, a small concrete lip is at the foot of the stair, five officers in uniforms are huddled around a corpse.
+The tide is very low, which allows a set of stairs below it to descend twenty feet.
+The tide will rise soon.
+On a small concrete lip at the foot of the stairs, five officers in uniforms are huddled around a corpse.

 The men hear him approaching.

-“Lord Inspector, we have one male, 37 white with a multiple stab wound.”
-We will need the autopsy to confirm the time of death and full extent of injuries, but there is something we noticed.
-The corpse has a sheet over it, the officer removes it, Phil cringes seeing the genitals had been removed, the victim earlier had his genitals removed, could it be coincidence?
+“Lord Inspector, we have one male, thirty-seven, white with multiple stab wounds.
+We will need an autopsy to confirm the time of death and the full extent of injuries, but there is something we noticed.”
+The officer removes the sheet covering the corpse, and Phil cringes—the genitals had been removed, like the earlier victim earlier.
+Could it be a coincidence?

 “Get him to the morgue.”

-The entire day he ponders the case, back in his office, he pours over reports to see if there had been stabbing victims.
-On his computer he finds something, a cold case from twenty years ago.
-It features an article about a little girl who was kidnapped, all they found was her head. it washed up on short beach, they suspected that the head was tossed in the Nissequogue river but could never prove who did it.
+The entire day he ponders the case.
+Back in his office, he pours over reports to see if there had been stabbing victims.
+On his computer, he finds a cold case from twenty years ago, an article about a little girl who was kidnapped.
+All they found was her head, washed up on a short beach.
+They suspected the head was tossed in the Nissequogue River but could never prove who did it.
 The report said stated eyewitnesses saw a tall man with a black mustache struggling with a child.
-He looks at the police sketch of the criminal, they never put the full profile together, Phil takes the sketch and walks over to cork board.
+They never put the full profile together.
+Phil takes the police sketch of the criminal to a corkboard.

-On the right side of the board is a picture of the boy, the other of the man.
-He would need to discover if there is a connection between the two.
-He would start with tracking down the details about the man.
-It says he was a longshoreman at the docks, Phil knows some people who might know something.
-Picking up his phone he waits for the call.
+On the right side of the board are a picture of the boy and the other of the man.
+He will need to discover if there is a connection between the two.
+He would start by tracking down the details about the man.
+It says he was a longshoreman on the docks.
+Phil knows people who might know something.
+Picking up his phone, he waits for the call to connect.